What is it?

 What’s not in it?

-Mineral oil (odd considering the brand champions it, but also sensible considering this ingredient needs to penetrate and it won’t do that if it’s in a mineral oil base)
+Fragrance, mineral oil (odd considering the brand champions it, but also sensible considering this ingredient needs to penetrate and it won’t do that if it’s in a mineral oil base), parabens

 How do you use it?